 Spring has sprung, and it’s peak season for sweet British asparagus.
 If your stalks are looking sad, trim the bottoms and place them upright in a glass of water until firm.

 Trim the stalks at the bottom and place upright in a glass of water.
 Or if you can only save the leaves, pick them off and soak in cool water until back to their young, plump selves.

 A big pot of soup is ideal for disguising any lacklustre veg.
 So cook them up in a big batch and freeze for future lunches.

 I’ve also strayed from this Butternut Squash & Bacon Soup by using wrinkly carrots instead, and it still tastes sensational.

 Salads are the ultimate way to empty your crisper drawer.

 Like in our Coronation Chickpea Salad.
 Don’t be afraid to chuck extra celery, cucumbers or carrots in for extra goodness.
 Dice them finely, stir them up with a mayo and mango chutney dressing, and your healthy lunch is served.

-For a peppery twist on classic pesto, try replacing basil for rocket, like in this Aubergine & Tomato Orzo.
+For a peppery twist on a classic pesto, try replacing basil for rocket, like in this Aubergine & Tomato Orzo.
 No rocket?
 We’ve had delicious results with lamb’s lettuce, spinach and even kale.

-You could also simmer any tired looking tomatoes into a tasty 10 minute Chicken, Cherry Tomato & Mozzarella Fusilli for a fast, filling lunch that’s good warm or cold.
+You could also simmer any tired-looking tomatoes into a tasty 10-minute Chicken, Cherry Tomato & Mozzarella Fusilli for a fast, filling lunch that’s good warm or cold.

 The quickest hot lunch you can get at home.
 Just chop up your veg, whack the heat on high and whip up a Ginger Chicken Stir-Fry or a Nutty Bang-Bang Prawn Noodle Stir Fry, made with pantry ingredients like soy, fish sauce and any vegetables you have around.